podNET-Hungary/PodNet.Blazor.TypedRoutes/README.md

 }
 ```

+> [!TIP]
+>
+> To view the generated code for your project in Visual Studio, navigate in Solution Explorer to your project's `Dependencies / Analyzers / PodNet.Blazor.TypedRoutes.Generator` node, where all generated files should be visible.

 Usage of these members is very useful in any place you'd refer to the page's URI.
 Instead of using the page's URL as a hardcoded value, you could instead, for example, modify the `Shared\NavMenu.razor` file from:

 ```razor